-The Writing Center offers one-on-one tutorials to registered Extension School students working on any writing assignment related to Extension School coursework.
+The Writing Center offers one-on-one tutorials to registered Harvard Extension School (HES) students working on writing assignments related to their HES coursework.
 You don’t need to have a complete draft of your paper to use the Writing Center.
 We can help you at any stage of the writing process.
-Please visit our website for more information about how we can help you with your writing.

 The Writing Center offers online Zoom appointments.
-You can book an appointment at wcscheduler.fas.harvard.edu.
-Appointments are only available when classes are in session.
+You can only schedule appointments when HES fall, January, and spring classes are officially in session.

 References for Citing Sources and Other Writing Resources

 General Writing Advice

 The Harvard College Writing Program also provides a number of writing resources.
 Sources include the HarvardWrites site, which features Harvard faculty talking about academic writing; handouts on various aspects of the essay writing process (developing a thesis, tips on grammar, conclusions); and discipline-specific writing guides.

 The Harvard Extension School Career and Academic Resource Center offers webinars on a variety of academic topics including writing.
 You can view their past series of videos about aspects of the writing process.
 You can also find out about upcoming webinars.

 The Purdue OWL (Online Writing Lab) offers many useful English language resources.